Petaling Jaya: Education

 There are more than 25 colleges and universities in Petaling Jaya including International Islamic University Malaysia (IIUM/UIAM) centre for foundation studies campus in Section 17, SAITO University College in PJ New Town, MARA University of Technology (UiTM) campus branch on Jalan Othman in Section 1, Tun Abdul Razak University (UNITAR) main campus in SS6 Kelana Jaya, Stamford College on Jalan Timur and Jalan 223 (moved out, no longer there), Food Institute of Malaysia (FIM) in SS6 Kelana Jaya, Lincoln University College, Malaysia University of Science & Technology (MUST) main campus in SS7, Kolej Bandar Utama (KBU) in Bandar Utama, IACT College at Damansara Utama, Brickfields Asia College at Section 14, SEGi University at Kota Damansara, and International University College Of Technology Twintech a private college at Bandar Sri Damansara.
 TCA College (Malaysia) (TCAM) is an interdenominational Charismatic Bible College, and City University Malaysia main campus in Section 51a near LRT Asia Jaya.

-The UiTM facility in Section 1 commenced life as the Dewan Latehan RIDA in November 1956.
-It was later renamed the Dewan Latihan MARA.
-This was a training centre under the auspices of RIDA or the Rural and Industrial Development Authority.
-Essentially it was also the inspiration of Dato' Onn Jaafar, the founder and former president of UMNO or the United Malays National Organisation.
-This UiTM facility can be regarded as Petaling Jaya's oldest college.
+The UiTM facility in Section 1 was established as the Dewan Latehan RIDA in November 1956.
+It was later renamed Dewan Latihan MARA.
+This was a training centre under the auspices of the Rural and Industrial Development Authority (RIDA) and spearheaded by Dato' Onn Jaafar, the founder and former president of the United Malays National Organisation (UMNO).